 There are several key differences between swapping currencies abroad and buying or selling forex.

 Participating in the foreign exchange market is the easiest, most efficient way of exchanging currencies.
 You don't have to stand in line at a currency dealer and pay undue premiums to trade monies.
-Instead, you simply need computing power, internet connectivity and an FX broker to engage the world's currency markets.
+Instead, you simply need computing power, internet connectivity and a Forex broker to engage the world's currency markets.

 Past Performance: Past Performance is not an indicator of future results.